gogetdata/ggd-recipes/README.md

 $ conda config --add channels bioconda
 $ conda config --add channels conda-forge

-$ conda install -y --file https://raw.githubusercontent.com/gogetdata/ggd-cli/master/requirements.txt
+conda install -c bioconda ggd
-$ pip install -U git+git://github.com/gogetdata/ggd-cli

-ggd make-bash --species Homo_sapiens --genome-build hg19 \
+ggd make-recipe --species Homo_sapiens \
+                --genome-build hg19 \
+                --authors <your name> \
-              --authors bsp --ggd_version 1 \
+                --package-version 1 \
-              --data_version 27-Apr-2009 \
+                --data-version 27-Apr-2009 \
-              --dependency htslib --dependency gsort \
+                --data-provider UCSC \
+                --coordinate-base "0-based-inclusive" \
                 --summary "cpg islands from UCSC" \
+                --dependency htslib \
+                --dependency gsort \
+                --keyword CpG \
-              --keyword CpG --keyword region \
+                --keyword region \
-              cpg-islands \
+                --name cpg-islands \
                 cpg.sh
 ```

-This will write the recipe to `hg19-cpg-islands`
+This will write the recipe to `hg19-cpg-islands-ucsc-v1`

-Those are all the options for the `make-bash` command we specify `gsort` as a dependency
+The `make-recipe` command is used to create a new recipe.
+We specify `gsort` as a dependency
-along with `htslib` which provides tabix and bgzip (any software in bioconda can be used
+along with `htslib` which provides tabix and bgzip (any software in bioconda or conda-forge can be used
 as a dependency).
-We can also depend on other ggd recipes.
-The species and genome-build arguments must be available in the master branch of `ggd`.
+If a ggd recipe is available through ggd it can also be used as a dependency.

-You will no need to test that the recipe was built correctly and make sure it install the correct data. to do this run:
+You will now need to test that the recipe was built correctly and make sure it install the correct data. to do this run:

 ```
-ggd check-recipe hg19-cpg-islands/
+ggd check-recipe hg19-cpg-islands-ucsc-v1/
 ```

-If this exits successfully, move this into its place in the ggd-recipes repo,
+If this exits successfully, move the `hg19-cpg-islands-ucsc-v1` into the ggd-recipes repo,
-push to your fork on github and then open a PR.
+push to your fork to github and then open a PR.

 ```
 git checkout -b cpg-islands
-mv hg19-cpg-islands recipes/Homo_sapiens/hg19/
+mv hg19-cpg-islands-ucsc-v1 recipes/Homo_sapiens/hg19/
-git add recipes/Homo_sapiens/hg19/hg19-cpg-islands
+git add recipes/Homo_sapiens/hg19/hg19-cpg-islands-ucsc-v1
-git push brentp cpg-islands
+git push cpg-islands
 # now go to github and open pull-request
 ```

 Once the tests are done running (and passing), gogetdata members
 can merge the pull-request.
 At that time, it will be added to the
-`ggd-alpha` channel on anaconda.org.
+`ggd-genomics` channel on anaconda.org.

 ## Recipe Requirements